Kataya42/OHJ_3/README.md

 3. Press the "Rules" button to open the game rules
 4. Select "Two Player" if you want to play against a friend (local multiplayer) otherwise an AI will control the enemy plane
 5. Press "Start Game" to start the game
 6. Use the arrow keys on your keyboard to control the spaceship.
-Collect enegy from busses by hovering on top of them.
+Collect enegy from buses by hovering on top of them.
 Avoid the Finnish defence forces hornet
 7. The game ends if the plane catches you or you run out of energy.
 9. Try to survive for as long as you can!
 Good luck!